Book2009/FE-NOC/README.md

   return avoidance_degree;
 }
 ```
 The `calculate_avoidance` function determines the robot's avoidance direction based on the object's signature.
 For green (signature 2), it calculates a left turn; for red (signature 1), a right turn.
-For purple (signatures 3 and 4), it uses the robot's turn direction, if it turn right it avoids to the right.
+For purple (signatures 3 and 4), it uses the robot's turn direction, if it turns right it avoids to the right.
 If it turns left, it avoids to the left.

 ### `Wrap value`